 Searching For Inspiration?
 Try Looking Up ADHD Assessment UK Private

-A thorough ADHD assessment is generally an extensive process.
+ADHD Assessment in the UKA thorough ADHD assessment is generally an extensive process.
 A psychiatrist will determine if your symptoms cause significant impairment, and also rule out other illnesses, such as depression or thyroid problems.
 They may also ask for old school records or other supporting evidence.

 It is crucial that the person performing your assessment is a specialist in ADHD.
 This is the case for GP's as well as consultants as well.